 Kimco has contributed both financial and technical resources to support this important effort.
 In 2015, Kimco co-chaired a first-of-its-kind benchmarking study of shopping center energy use, which was a direct result of the Scorecard.
-The findings of this study establish benchmarks for best-in-class shopping center energy performance, and can be found online.
+The findings of this study will establish quantitative reference points for best-in-class shopping center energy performance.